 During the final year of the engineering course, students can gain an insight into the research world by preparing a simultaneous research master’s.

 The surveying specialization’s teacher-researchers are grouped together in the TRIO (remote sensing, radiometry and optical imaging) team at the ICube laboratory.
 Every year this team of researchers takes students completing final course/master’s projects or doctoral theses.
-The subjects covered by the research work and transferred directly to the teaching concern the acquisition, 3D modeling and management of topographic features.
+The subjects covered by the research work and transferred directly to the teaching concern the acquisition, 3D modeling and management of topographic features generally in the heritage field (underground tunnels, castles, archeological sites, etc.).

 The research and teaching are conducted on the surveying engineering platform, which manages the contracts and agreements relating to collaboration with companies.
 With the three resource centers (surveying engineering, photogrammetry, computer science), teachers and students have at their disposal all the equipment indispensable to the training and the conducting of research projects.

-Examples of projects conducted by the TRIO team at the ICube laboratory, on the INSA Strasbourg research blog.
+Examples of projects conducted by the TRIO team at the ICube laboratory, on the INSA Strasbourg research blog and on the Youtube channel.

 - Service companies in many different sectors of activity: agriculture, business, industry.